fllaca/scheriff/README.md

 ### Get the schemas

-There are several ways to obtain the Kubernetes OpenAPI schemas for validation, but mainly you can either ask for them to cluster directly, or download them from the Kubernetes public repository.
+There are several ways to obtain the Kubernetes OpenAPI schemas for validation, but mainly there are two options: you can either ask for them directly to the cluster, or either download them from the Kubernetes public repository:

 #### Get the schemas from the Cluster

-Just running this command you can obtain the K8s OpenAPI specs directly from your cluster:
+Just by running the following command you can obtain the K8s OpenAPI specs directly from your K8s cluster:

 ```bash
 kubectl get --raw /openapi/v2 > k8s-openapi-specs.json